 Adopting a cat into your home is exciting.
-As you get to know each other, you'll discover so many wonderful ways she can bring you joy—and vice-versa.
-Here's how to make things comfortable at home when welcoming her to the family:
+As you get to know each other, you'll discover so many wonderful ways they can bring you joy—and vice-versa.
+Here's how to make things comfortable at home when welcoming your new cat to the family:

 1. Stock Up on Basics